ctrl-alt-del/devenv/README.md

 After download is done, just double click it to install.

-If you prefer command line installation, you can do so with:
+If you prefer command line installation and you have read [Rust's disclaimer](http://doc.rust-lang.org/nightly/book/installing-rust.html), you can do so with:
 ```sh
 curl -s https://static.rust-lang.org/rustup.sh | sudo sh
 ```